 The Corporation's Stock Option Plan was originally adopted upon the listing of the Corporation's common shares on The Toronto Stock Exchange ("TSX") in 2008.
 Since 2008 the Corporation has amended the Stock Option Plan from time-to-time to increase the number of shares issuable under the Stock Option Plan and to make another amendment to keep its terms consistent with the Policies of the TSX.
-At the Corporation's annual general meeting in 2018, the shareholders approved an amendment to the Stock Option Plan to increase the number of shares reserved for issue and issuable pursuant to the exercise of options granted or available for grant under the Option Plan and issuable under all other security based compensation arrangements of the Corporation, including the RSU Plan, by 700,000 common shares (600,000 for stock option grants and 100,000 for RSU grants) resulting in the aggregate number of shares reserved for issue (but not already issued) upon exercise of options granted or available for grant under the Option Plan being 4,026,350 common shares, representing approximately 6.8% of its outstanding shares at the time.
+At the Corporation's annual general meeting in 2019, the shareholders approved amendments to the Stock Option Plan and the RSU Plan to:

+- (i) create a single combined pool of shares from which it can grant either stock options or RSU's as it sees fit at the time of grant; and - increase the number of shares reserved for issue and issuable pursuant to the exercise of options granted or available for grant under the Option Plan and the RSU Plan combined, by 800,000 common shares, resulting in the aggregate number of shares reserved for issue (but not already issued) upon exercise of options granted or available for grant under the Option Plan or the RSU Plan being 4,048,417 common shares, representing approximately 6.5% of its outstanding shares at the time.

-The Stock Option Plan, as amended, (the "Option Plan") is a fixed share stock option plan pursuant to which the number of common shares reserved for issuance is fixed from time to time by the shareholders of the Corporation.
+The Stock Option Plan, as amended, (the "Option Plan") is a fixed share stock option plan pursuant to which the number of common shares reserved for issuance is fixed from time to time by the shareholders of the Corporation, but such number of shares is a single pool available for grants under either the Option Plan or the RSU Plan.
 Other information relating to the Option Plan is summarized as follows: